Drelandra/SwiftBaseArchitectureExample/README.md

 # SwiftBaseArchitectureExample
-Providing examples for the implementation of SwiftBaseArchitecture
+An example project for implementation of SwiftBaseArchitecture.